daKmoR/nested-dependencies-in-frontend/README.md

 ```

 So this means
-1. you can import the bare import directly as it is mapped to a specific file
+1. You can import packages directly since the package name is mapped to a specific file
-2. you can import subfolders and subfiles as a bare module + '/' as it is mapped to a folder
+2. You can import subdirectories and files, since `packageName + '/'` is mapped to its directory
-3. you can NOT omit the `.js` when importing a subfolder/subfile
+3. You must *not* omit the `.js` when importing a file from a subdirectory

 #### What does that mean for my production build?